deutschebank/fluxnova-docs-manual/content/reference/forms/embedded-forms/_index.md

 ---

-This reference covers the features of the Flowave Forms SDK.
+This reference covers the features of the Fluxnova Forms SDK.
 The Forms SDK simplifies the implementation of user task forms in HTML5 / JavaScript based Applications.
 The Forms SDK itself is written in JavaScript and can be added to any  JavaScript based Application.

-{{< note title="The Forms SDK and Flowave Tasklist" class="info" >}}
+{{< note title="The Forms SDK and Fluxnova Tasklist" class="info" >}}
 <a href="{{< ref "/webapps/tasklist/_index.md" >}}">
-Flowave Tasklist</a> uses the Form SDK for providing support for Embedded Forms.
+Fluxnova Tasklist</a> uses the Form SDK for providing support for Embedded Forms.
 By default, the tasklist uses the Form SDKs AngularJS integration.
 {{< /note >}}